GoosefleetEO/aa-structures/README.md

 ## Settings

 Here is a list of available settings for this app.
 They can be configured by adding them to your AA settings file (`local.py`).

-If they are not set the defaults are used.
+Note that all settings are optional and the app will use the documented default settings if they are not used.

 Name | Description | Default
 -- | -- | --